-A Grand Rapids Divorce Lawyer Will Help You Resolve Your Contested Divorce
+A Grand Rapids Contested Divorce Lawyer Will Help You Come to a Resolution

 At Kraayeveld Law, our skilled Grand Rapids divorce lawyers have significant experience representing clients in contested litigation.
 We also have had meaningful success in alternatives to traditional litigation, like mediation and settlement negotiations.

-A Brief Discussion of the Contested Divorce Process in Washington
+A Brief Discussion of the Contested Divorce Process in Michigan

 It’s important to understand that Michigan is a “no fault” divorce state.
 That means that you don’t have to prove that your spouse is to blame for the breakup, even in a contested divorce.
 Instead, you simply need to tell the court that the marital relationship has broken down and there’s no reasonable likelihood that it can be repaired.